ResidentMario/fahr/README.md

 Current image build drivers supported:

 * `local` (your local machine)

-Planned:

-* `ec2` (AWS)

-## Before you begin

-First, some lingo:

-* **training artifact** &mdash; A file which, when executed correctly, produces a model artifact, e.g. a model training script or notebook.
-* **model artifact** &mdash; A file which defines a machine learning model, e.g. a neural weight matrix.

-All training jobs launched via `alekseylearn` require:

-* A path to a training artifact
-* A `requirements.txt` or `environment.yml` file in the directory containing the model artifact (or, pass a path to one: `--envfile=$PATH_TO_ENVFILE`).
+* `local-gpu` (your local machine with GPU support)

-Besides that, there are driver-specific configurations that must be set that are documented in the sections that follow.
+There are driver-specific configurations that must be set that are documented in the sections that follow.

 ### `sagemaker`